-Richard Rosenberg, Artistic Director and Conductor of the National Music Festival and the Union Symphony Orchestra, is one of a handful of American conductors whose experience ranges from contemporary music to historical performance practice.
+Richard Rosenberg, Artistic Director and Conductor of the National Music Festival, is one of a handful of American conductors whose experience ranges from contemporary music to historical performance practice.
 Under his baton, Richard’s editions of music by the 19th-century Louisiana composers Edmond Dédé, Louis Moreau Gottschalk and Lucién Lambert, as well as music by Jerome Moross, are available on ten compact discs on the Naxos/Marco Polo label as well as his best-selling recording of jazz-inspired concerti including music by George Gershwin, James Price Johnson, Harry Reser and Dana Suesse.
 His recordings of Richard Strauss’ “Metamorphosen” and his critical edition of Arnold Schönberg’s “Verklärte Nacht” will be released in September 2020 on the Centaur label.

 Earlier in his career, Richard was for fifteen years the Artistic Director of the Hot Springs Music Festival, Music Director of the Chamber Orchestra of California in San Francisco, the Waterloo/Cedar Falls Symphony Orchestra, the Corpus Christi Symphony Orchestra, the Pennsylvania Ballet and RESONANCE, a New York contemporary music ensemble.
 He also served on the conducting staffs of the Baltimore Symphony, the Oakland Symphony, the London Classical Players, the Michigan MozartFest and the Aspen Music Festival and as Acting Director of Orchestras at the University of Michigan in Ann Arbor.